Optimal dense materialization of the stabilizer formalism without polynomial overhead: Preliminaries

 Each $n$-bit string $x=(x_1,\dots,x_n)\in \F_2^n$ labels one computational basis state $\ket{x}$ of $n$ qubits.
 Thus an arbitrary state vector has the form

 where the complex number $\psi_x$ is the amplitude at basis state $\ket{x}$.

-When we say that an $n$-bit string ``fits in one word'', we mean the standard word-RAM convention in which the machine-word size is $\Theta(n)$ bits.
+When we say that an $n$-bit string ``fits in one word'', we mean the standard word-RAM convention in which the machine-word size is $\Theta(n)$ bits \cite{hagerup1998sorting}.
 This is the same convention under which \cite{de2025fast} explicitly counts bitwise XOR on $n$-bit labels as constant time in its complexity analysis (since it is parallelizable).
-All operations used by the algorithm below are then unit-cost word operations: XOR, AND, shifts, comparison, integer addition modulo $4$, and array lookup on one-word indices.
+Our algorithms use only unit-cost word operations, including XOR, AND, shifts, comparison, integer addition modulo $4$, and array lookup on one-word indices.